 The good news is that harvesting is far easier than everything that leads up to it.
 The best way to see if your plants are ready is by looking at the buds through a magnifying glass.
 If you see and feel a stickiness, that represents the THC, then you are ready to harvest.

 The basic steps for harvesting include:

 - Removing the large fan leaves and identifying each strain with a marker, if you are growing different strains.

 - Drying out the area with a combination of ventilation and lowered humidity until the stems are no longer rubbery.

 - Cut off the flowers, then place them in an airtight container for curing.

-Ultimately, as marijuana is legalized in more and more places, and business interest in it grows, we are going to see an increase in knowledge designed to help people get the most from their yields, and grow weed easily.
+Ultimately, as marijuana is legalized in more places, and business; interest in it grows.
+We are going to see an increase in knowledge designed to help people get the most from their yields, and grow weed quickly.
 And, there will also be more help and information on how to take care of different strains.